romeara/gradle-eclipse-validation/README.md

 # Environment/Languages

-The plug-in uses Java 1.7 to match the current Gradle environment
+The plug-in uses Java 1.6 to match the Gradle 2.0 minimum environment

 # Licensing